glytoucan/glytoucan/system/registration_flow.md

 }
 ```

-As would be expected the status, message, and preregister id is returned.
+As would be expected the status and message is returned.
 This will be logged directly into the [logging system](/system/logging).
 The interesting parts are the InsertSparql and SparqlEntity classes.
 This shows that implementations of this interface is given access to the triplestore.
 By simply returning a SPARQL Insert statement, data resulting from the process is added into the repository RDF.

 More details regarding process-time access to the RDF will be given in the future, however as of now this shows a simple framework for processing a variety of data that can be logically determined from a Glycan Sequence string.